 Tibet Train Sleeper and Seat Types

-Generally speaking, a regular train (not high speed bullet trains), including Tibet Trains, usually offer three kinds of seats – Soft Sleepers, Hard Sleepers and Hard Seats.
+Generally speaking, a regular train (not high speed bullet trains) from/to Tibet, usually offer three kinds of seats – Soft Sleepers, Hard Sleepers and Hard Seats.

 The Soft Sleeper is a settled single berth with soft beddings equipped in some carriages on the train.
 Usually there are only 2 carriages which have compartments of Soft Sleepers, accommodating passengers up to 64.
 Each compartment is a single cabin with a private door facing the aisle, and has 4 Soft Sleepers inside, two upper berths and two lower berths, which are about 30 inches (75cm) wide and 75 inches (190cm) long.